disisid/CarND-Traffic-Sign-Classifier-Project/README.md

 Pre Processing invlolved converting rgb to grayscale and then normalising the image.
 The dataset was augmented using the random_translate, random_scale, random_warp, and random_brightness functions implemented below

+First the image is coverted to grayscale.
+This is done to improve errors that might creep in due to different lighting conditions, shades etc. COnverting to grayscale helps minimise these errors.

+Then data augmentation techniques are used to increase the dataset size.
+Improving dataset size helps generate more and varied cases that might be encountered later in the test data set.
+It helps prevent underfitting and further helps in imporving the neural network's scope.

+Normalisation is to help improve learning rate and help locate the minimum quickly as compared to randonly starting off in a datset.
+Normalisation brings our dataset to a fixed range.

 ```python
 ### Preprocess the data here.
 It is required to normalize the data.
 Other preprocessing steps could include
 ### converting to grayscale, etc.